slsa-framework/slsa-github-generator/internal/builders/go/README.md

 ### Multi-platform builds

-Similar to the goreleaser workflow, it's easy to generate binaries for multiple platforms.
+It's easy to generate binaries for multiple platforms.
 To accomplish this, we can use the [maxtrix functionality](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) of github actions and several config files.
 In the below code sample, you'll see that we have a `strategy` section which lists the platforms and architectures to build for.
 These reference a `config-file` property at the bottom which will select the correct config for that platform.

 ```
   build: